 With Legalism and Mysticism, the other strands of the error, it was attempting to find God’s will by either fulfilling the law or by some man-made religious effort.
 The law shows up our guilt and does not provide a way out, let alone the power to do so if it did.
 If this is the case, then we might well ask: how can the law be the solution to the problem of the human condition?
 Mysticism seeks to find God by certain experiences.
 But it is man searching for truth outside of Christ, all by self-effort.

 Only by the transformed mind can we really know God’s will.
 Paul in this passage makes it clear that it is the transformed mind first, THAT you might prove etc. It is not by men’s philosophies trying to work it out, nor following some legalistic route, nor yet get caught up in some mystical experience, whatever it may be called.
 But by presenting ourselves as living sacrifices, not being conformed to this world, and by being transformed by the renewing of our mind.
 It is by this we may know the will of God.

 Love not the world, neither the things that are in the world.
 If any man love the world, the love of the Father is not in him.
 For all that is in the world, the lust of the flesh, and the lust of the eyes, and the pride of life, is not of the Father, but is of the world.
 And the world passeth away, and the lust thereof: but he that doeth the will of God abideth for ever.

 John’s exhortation here is that we don’t love the world (ie its system).
 This is because the world and all its lusts (desires) will pass away.

-The [Mosaic] Law has come and has gone for Christ has fulfilled it to the letter, being replaced with something far superior – The New Covenant. the Mosaic Law has already passed away so what value does it now have? it cannot save anyone and nor can it enable one to live the life God wants of us.
+The [Mosaic] Law has come and has gone for Christ has fulfilled it to the letter. the Law has been replaced with something far superior – The New Covenant.
+The Mosaic Law has already passed away so what value does it now have? it cannot save anyone and nor can it enable one to live the life God wants of us.

 B1.4 Spiritual wisdom and understanding